VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

 > The [PrepRecDataset](../PrepRecDataset.py) function can be imported into ArcGIS Pro as a script tool.

-Six fields describing the type(s) of recreation available at the feature or access point were added, and attributed with 1 (access for that type) or 0 (no access for that type):
+Six fields describing the types of recreation available at the recreation feature were added, and attributed with 1 (access for that type) or 0 (no access for that type):

-- **a_awct** : watercraft (motorboat, kayak, canoe, etc.) access
+- **a_wct** : watercraft (motorboat, kayak, canoe, etc.) access
-- **a_afsh**: fishing access
+- **a_fsh**: fishing access
-- **a_aswm**: swimming access (*pools not included*)
+- **a_swm**: swimming access
-- **a_agen**: un-specified water access
+- **a_gen**: unspecified water access
-- **t_ttrl**: terrestrial trails access
+- **t_trl**: terrestrial trails access
-- **t_tlnd**: public land access
+- **t_lnd**: public land (PPA) access

-If all features in a given dataset represented access for a given type (e.g. trail access for trail features, fishing access for fishing piers), the attributes were assigned during the preparation
+If **all features in a given dataset represented access for a given type** (e.g. trail access for trail features, fishing access for fishing piers), the attributes were assigned during the preparation.
+Otherwise, assignment was done during the access point workflow (next section).

 ### Making access point datasets

 The script file [AccessPoints.py](../AccessPoints.py)  was used to combine all recreation datasets into a 'master' access points dataset.
 Key aspects of this workflow include:
-  - assignment of access types for subsets of features in a given recreation dataset, based on the dataset's attributes
+  - assignment of access types for subsets of features in a given recreation dataset
-  - assignment of access types to access points, based on proximity to recreation features datasets
+  - assignment of access types based on proximity to recreation feature datasets (e.g., a trailhead within 300 feet of a fishing lake or stream would be assigned fishing access)
-  - generation of one access point per un-associated recreation feature, using intersection or proximity to roads to determine placement of the point
+  - generation of one access point per unassociated recreation feature, using intersection or proximity to roads to determine placement of the point
-  - association of access points with PPAs, where the 'join_' attributes of access points are updated with attributes from PPAs.
+  - association of access points with PPAs, where the 'join_' attributes of access points are updated with attributes from PPAs
-  - creating output access point datasets for usage as Facilities in network analyses, which include only points for given access type(s).
+  - creating access point datasets for usage as Facilities in Network Analysis, which include only points for given access type(s).
 For the 2021 model, two datasets were generated:
     1. access points for watercraft, fishing, or swimming access.
 A `group_id` field was added, where all points within 0.25 miles of one another are assigned the same value.
     2. access points for PPAs (t_lnd = 1).
-The `ppa_group_id` field is inherited from the `group_id` field of **public_lands_final**, and is used for grouping in the network analyses.
+The `ppa_group_id` field is added the access points, inherited from the `group_id` field of **public_lands_final**, and is used for grouping in the network analyses.

 ------

-*Last updated: 2021-04-26*
+*Last updated: 2021-04-27*